British Aerospace (Hawker-Siddeley) Hawk

 The Royal Air Force's primary jet trainer was developed in the early 1970s as a successor of the Folland Gnat.
 Hawker-Siddeley responded to the requirement with model P.1182, that received the name Hawk.
 It proved to be a popular training aircraft and even an export success.

 The Hawk is a single engine jet with several specific elements that make it stand out between similar aircraft.
 Typical are the small, flattened oval shaped air intakes in front of the wing roots and the curved leading edge of the vertical stabiliser.
-Also note the horizontal stabiliser with significant anhedral.
-The canopy looks much like that of the MB339.
+Also note that the horizontal stabilisers have a significant anhedral.
+The tandem canopy with two bow frameslooks much like that of the MB339.

-The nose and canopy are not very remarkable, but together with the small flattened oval shaped air intakes they form a good recognition point.
+The nose and canopy are not very remarkable, but together with the small flattened oval shaped air intakes they form a good recognition point for the Hawk.

 The leading edge of the Hawk's vertical stabiliser has a S-shaped curve, all the way to the top of the trailing edge.
 Note the anhedral of the horizontal stabiliser.